Caffeine During Pregnancy: How Much is Safe?

 - A 2008 study showed that those consuming 200 mg of caffeine or more daily doubled their risk of miscarriage. src.

 - A 2016 study showed that both women and men who consume at least two caffeinated beverages daily in the weeks prior to conception are at greater risk for potential miscarriage. src.

 Caffeine Restricts the Growth of the Fetus

 There is also a belief that caffeine stunts the growth of children and unborn babies.
 While there isn’t evidence that it stunts the growth of children, there are some studies that support this notion for developing fetuses.

-- A 2008 study showed that pregnant women who consumed 100 mg or more of caffeine had increased risk of fetal growth restriction. src.
+- A 2008 study showed that pregnant women who consumed 100 mg or more of caffeine had an increased risk of fetal growth restriction. src.

-- 2013 research showed that women who consumed caffeine had increased risk of delivering babies with lower birth weight. src.
+- 2013 research showed that women who consumed caffeine had an increased risk of delivering babies with lower birth weight. src.

 Caffeine During Pregnancy Produces Hyperactive Children

 Some doctors may tell expectant mothers that caffeine during pregnancy leads to ADHD or hyperactivity disorder.
 However, the research conducted with this hypothesis doesn’t support this belief.
 Children that were exposed to caffeine in the womb were at no greater risk of developing ADHD or hyperactivity than children who weren’t. src.

 However, a 2021 study analyzed brain scans of 9 and 10-year-olds and found that those exposed to caffeine in utero had marked changes in brain structure.
 Researchers believe this could lead to behavioral difficulties later in the child’s life. src.